mbandara24/mbandara24/README.md

 ## MBandara24 GitHub - Read Me

-### This github will be somewhere to accumulate examples of code and knowledge on topics (or projects) learned through university or otherwise.
+### This github will be a repository to accumulate projects, examples of code and knowledge on topics learned.
 ### As time goes on, more will be added.